Frankie Muniz

-Francisco Muniz IV (/ˈmjuːnɪz/; born December 5, 1985) is an American actor.
-He is best known for playing the title character in the Fox sitcom Malcolm in the Middle (2000–2006), which earned him an Emmy Award nomination and two Golden Globe Award nominations.
-He is also known for his film roles in the films Deuces Wild (2002), Big Fat Liar (2002), Agent Cody Banks (2003), and Racing Stripes (2005).
-At the height of his fame, he was considered one of the most popular child actors and "one of Hollywood's most bankable teens" in 2003.
+Francisco Muniz IV (/ˈmjuːnɪz/; born December 5, 1985) is an American actor and racing driver.
+Muniz came to prominence in the 2000s playing the title character of the Fox sitcom Malcolm in the Middle (2000–2006), for which he was nominated for an Emmy and two Golden Globe Awards.
+He also worked in the films Big Fat Liar (2002), Deuces Wild (2002), Agent Cody Banks (2003), and Racing Stripes (2005).
+At the height of his fame in 2003, Muniz was considered one of the most popular child actors and "one of Hollywood's most bankable teens".

-In 2008, he put his acting career on hold to pursue an open-wheel racing career, and competed in the Atlantic Championship.
-He returned to racing in 2021 in stock cars, before joining Rette Jones Racing for a full season in the ARCA Menards Series in 2023.
+In 2008, Muniz put his acting career on hold to pursue an open-wheel racing career and competed in the Atlantic Championship.
+He returned to racing in 2021 in stock cars, joining Rette Jones Racing for a full season in the ARCA Menards Series in 2023, where he finished fourth in the standings.
+He last competed full-time in the NASCAR Craftsman Truck Series, driving the No. 33 Ford F-150 for Reaume Brothers Racing.

-From 2012 to 2014, he was the drummer of the indie rock band Kingsfoil.

 Early life

-Francisco Muniz IV was born in Wood-Ridge, New Jersey, on December 5, 1985, the son of nurse Denise and restaurateur Francisco Muniz III.
+Francisco Muniz IV was born in Wood-Ridge, New Jersey, on December 5, 1985, the son of nurse Denise and restaurateur Francisco Muñiz III.
 Muniz's mother is half Irish and half Italian, while his father is Puerto Rican (of Spanish descent from Asturias).
-He has an elder sister named Cristina.
+He has an older sister named Cristina.
 When Muniz was four years old, his family moved to Knightdale, North Carolina, where he grew up.
 He was discovered at the age of eight at a talent show in Raleigh, North Carolina, playing Tiny Tim in a local production of A Christmas Carol.
 His parents divorced shortly after, and he subsequently moved with his mother to Burbank, California.
-Beginning in the sixth grade, he was home-schooled by his mother.
+Beginning in the sixth grade, he was homeschooled by his mother.